Help! My Child is Struggling with Reading

 - Children will learn how they learn by using this different approach.
 The reason this is so important is that long after they are reading well and are out of elementary school, they will be able to create their own helps and learning prompts.

-Easy-for-Me Teaching Kit 1 will require about 20-30 minutes a day, so you can use it for homeschooling OR you can use it to bring your child up to speed over the summer or during the school year.
+Easy-for-Me Teaching Kit 1 will require about 20-30 minutes a day, so you can use it for homeschooling OR you can use it to bring your child up to speed by teaching missing basic skills.

 We have reports of success with kids even up to age 11 who were non-readers.
 There is something especially fine about striking a match between a child’s learning needs and the correct resource and seeing the wonderful outcome for the child!